mlabuda2/nf-tower-docs/docs/core-concepts/definitions.md

 ## Team

-A group of the Members in the same organization.
+A group of Members in the same organization.
 A Team can operate in one more organisation workspaces with a specific Workspace role (one role per Workspace).

 ## Participant